5 Questions for Later-in-Life Marriages

 5. Who will inherit your assets?

 Whenever you experience any major life change, you should review your estate plan.
 This means updating not only your will and any trust documents but also your beneficiary designations and how you title (individually, jointly, etc.) certain assets like a primary or vacation home.
-"It's not unheard of for an ex to receive a retirement account or life insurance payout simply because their former spouse forgot to change the beneficiary information," Susan warns.
+It's not uncommon for an ex-spouse to receive a retirement account or life insurance payout simply because the beneficiary details were never updated after the divorce.

 For example, consider Neil, 55, a small-business owner and widowed father of two teenagers.
 He's engaged to Sarah, 60, a successful real estate investor and divorced mother of three adult children.
 Neil wants to ensure his minor kids are provided for after his death, whereas Sarah wants to pass most of her assets to her adult children while still providing some financial support for Neil.